Scientific Programming 2

 If you have practical matters that you would like to discuss, always send an e-mail to the staff via email@example.com.
 We will answer within a couple of days, if not hours.

-Your entry to the course is the Modules page.
-Here we have linked all modules (levels) that you have to complete.
+Your entry to the course is the sidebar, where you can leaf through all modules (levels) that you have to complete.

 After this course you should be able to independently tackle typically programming challenges that you might encounter in your field of studies/research.
 We will teach you more intermediate Python concepts.
 And some more advanced concepts pertaining to data analysis.
 After this course, we envision that you: